napari/napari/docs/source/plugins/for_plugin_developers.rst

 of ``(data,)``, ``(data, meta)``, or ``(data, meta, layer_type)``.

 That seems like a bit of a mouthful!
-But it's a precise (though flexible) contract that we can follow, and know that napari will handle the rest.
+But it's a precise (though flexible) contract that you can follow, and know that napari will handle the rest.

 Step 2: Write your hook implementation